Wherever you are right now, whatever your past, you can be a successful entrepreneur or serial entrepreneur.

 They aren’t even entrepreneurs.

 Allow me to explain.

 Serial entrepreneurs or serial starters?

 Serial entrepreneurs: These rare people build a series of successful businesses and fully realise the potential of each business, before they move on.
 A well known example is serial entrepreneur Ev Williams.
-Ev founded Blogger and sold it to Google for millions, then co-founded Twitter and is now developing the hugely successful Medium.
+Ev founded Blogger and sold it to Google for millions, then he co-founded Twitter and then, the hugely successful Medium.

 Serial starters: These are the people we see everywhere, who start a series of enterprises, yet never successfully finish developing any of them.
 They lack the commitment shown by entrepreneurs.
 So when the going gets tough, they get demotivated and quit.
 The vast majority of self-proclaimed serial entrepreneurs fit in this enormous group.

 It’s extremely easy to start a new venture.
 It’s exciting.
 It brings motivation with it.
 It gets them up early in the mornings and keeps them up late at night.
 Everything is new.
 A blank slate.
 A new beginning.
 Endless possibilities.